 • Her addiction to narcotics can be explained by the pain and misery she was trying to control.
 Her uncurable gall bladder disease overwhelmed everything else in her life.

-• Frequent use of narcotics, even when taken for legitimate medical reasons, can cause heart muscle damage and premature death.
+• Frequent use of narcotics, even when taken for legitimate medical reasons, has been associated with heart muscle damage and premature death.

 (Virginia Wynette Pugh)